MistressPlague/DeepLFreeLocalAPI/README.md

 # DeepL Free Local API
 A workaround way to get a DeepL translation API locally while not needing a API key at all.
 Emulates chromium headlessly and makes a local web api.

+Due to this, you can rest assured this will likely never break, and basically can't be detected, as it is quite literally running a headless web browser for it.

 # Expected Input JSON
 [POST, application/json, http://127.0.0.1:5000/translate]
 ```json